 Camping is an amazing way to spend time in Kauai and to really take in the beauty of the island.
 In addition to seeing the best of Kauai, it is a great way to save money while visiting this island.
 With that said, booking a campsite is not as easy as we first anticipated.
 The permit system for Kauai camping is not centralized.
-As a result, depending on which department has oversight (county, state, etc…), there are different methods to booking a reservation.
-The Ultimate Guide for Camping and Permits in Kauai will cover all the options for you!
+As a result, depending on which department has oversight (county, state, etc…), there are different methods for booking a reservation.
+It can get a little tricky, so this ultimate guide to camping and permits in Kauai will cover all the options for you!

 If you are not planning to bring your own gear for camping, don’t exclude camping as an option.
 There are several places to rent all the camping gear you need.
 Gear rentals depending on the type of equipment can be rented between $25 and $40 per day from Kayak Kauai, Just Live, and Kauai Adventure Camp.
-Purchase fuel canisters (i.e. MSR) in Lihue from Sports Authority.
+Purchase fuel canisters (i.e. MSR) in Lihue from Wal-Mart or Kmart.

 County permits are $3 per person per night for non-Hawaiian residents (free for Hawaiian residents).
 There are seven county campgrounds on the island at different beach parks.
 To get permits apply in person at one of the four locations: Lihu’e, Kapa’a, Kilauea, Kalaheo and Hanapepe neighborhood centers.
-These locations are open for limited hours.
+Campsites are closed 1 or 2 days per week for cleaning and the locations to get the permits are also open for limited hours.
 Find out more information at the county website: http://www.kauai.gov/Camping

 Haena Park (closed Monday nights for maintenance)